IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/automate.md

-13. Add a new tile, Common -> ForEach
+13. Add a new building block, Common -> ForEach

 	a.
 Change name to ForEach_SevOne_User

 	b.
-Click on the tile to open the right side panel and complete the following fields
+Click on the building block to open the right side panel and complete the following fields

 		i. list: $SevOne_List_Users.result.users